 At the current moment, it is highly likely that State authorities will continue with returns, without all aspects of the voluntariness of the return decision being respected.
-In response, a practical approach is suggested, which maximize the likelihood of safe and dignified movements, is sensitive to the age, sex and gender of the IDPs, as well as provide the basis for informed advocacy with the Government, including by partners.
+In response, a practical approach is suggested, which maximize the likelihood of safe and dignified movements, as well as provide the basis for informed advocacy with the Government, including by partners.

-- 1. The Protection Cluster will undertake advocacy efforts with the government about the principles and standards of voluntariness, safety, dignity, and sustainability, as well as concerns raised by the international community. - 2.
-The Protection Cluster will go along with the IDPs in the areas of return, in order to provide some form of protection by presence, and to mitigate the likelihood of any rights violations.
+1. The Protection Cluster will undertake advocacy efforts with the government about the principles and standards of voluntariness, safety, dignity, and sustainability, as well as concerns raised by the international community.

+2. The Protection Cluster will go along with the IDPs, but not the government, in the areas of return, in order to provide some form of protection by presence, and to mitigate the likelihood of any rights violations.
 This would be accomplished through monitoring in return locations, and at the points of embarkation, and if feasible, disembarkation.
 At the same time, the Government should be informed of a readiness by the EHCT to formally express concerns about any movement in which certain benchmarks are crossed.
 These benchmarks can include, but are not limited to, (1) forcible placement of persons on buses or trucks, (2) forced family separations, (3) withdrawal of humanitarian assistance from persons, who refuse to return.

-It is noted that scope of the intervention will be limited to the resources available. - 3.
-Humanitarian partners will distribute life-saving assistance to returnees to assist with the initial phase of survival following return.
+3. Humanitarian partners will distribute life-saving assistance to returnees to assist with the initial phase of survival following return.
 The government and humanitarian actors should not reduce services in an area of displacement when there has been no change in the needs of that population, as this can have the effect of acting as a push factor.

-It is noted that scope of the intervention will be limited to the resources available. - 4.
-The Protection Cluster will request from the donor community relevant political and diplomatic advocacy support, and a readiness to receive bulletins regarding return conditions as received from monitors coordinated via the Protection Cluster.
+4. The Protection Cluster will request from the donor community relevant political and diplomatic advocacy support, and a readiness to receive bulletins regarding return conditions as received from monitors coordinated via the Protection Cluster.